Adidas Busenitz Pure Boost Primeknit

 His original signature shoe was launched in 2006 and was inspired by his favorite soccer cleat Copa Mundial.
 The first Busenitz features the long and wide tongue that gives the wearer’s an option to cut by providing a dotted line that will serve as a guide when cutting it.

 A decade after the initial launching of the Busenitz in the market, Adidas decided to fuse the Boost technology with this skate shoe.
 This athletic shoe officially crossed the casual scene, seamlessly.
 A year after, Adidas made another upgrade to this iconic silhouette.
 Replacing the suede material, the Three Stripes uses the contemporary Primeknit material for a more breathable and lightweight sneaker.

 - It contains the GeoFit collar for protection from impact and extra comfort.

 - The toebox is completely made of stretchy Primeknit.
 While on the midfoot, the foot is supported by the glued nylon 3-Stripe.
 It provides foot containment and structure durability.

 - It features TPU stability heel guard for a lock-down fit.

 - The midsole is made of Boost.
 The Boost technology is the most responsive cushioning of the Adidas and described as a real energy return factory.
 This tech provides more energy return than any cushioning that is suitable for any weather.

-- It contains a durable cupsole that functions as best impact protection during hard landings.
-It is made of single rubber layer that was reinforced with glue then stitched to the upper.
+- It contains a durable cupsole that functions as the best impact protection during hard landings.
+It is made of a single rubber layer that was reinforced with glue then stitched to the upper.
 While this sole lasts longer than regular rubber, it is still considered not flexible enough and does not provide superb board feel.